akshat-jjain/Google-Cloud-Traning/Build and Secure Networks in Google Cloud: Challenge Lab/README.md

 ## 1. Create the production environment
 The first step is to create open-access firewall rules.

-> Use this command or Do Manullay
+> Use this command or Do Manually
 ```
 gcloud compute firewall-rules delete open-access
 ```